 All students must complete a term project (in four parts throughout the semester, combining for 45% of final grade).
 The project should address a clearly formulated question using original analyses based on the skills learned in class.
-Students must formulate a research question by Week 3 (16 Sept; 5% of course grade), identify the data and analyses needed to answer the question by Week 8 (21 Oct; 5% of course grade), and present their preliminary results in Week 15 (29 Nov/ 1 Dec, 10% of course grade).
-Final projects will take the form of a poster, due in the poster session at the end of the course (week of 12 Dec, date TBD) and comprising 25% of your course grade.
-Graduate students are expected to also produce an article version of this poster.
+Students must formulate a research question by Week 3 (15 Sept; 5% of course grade), identify the data and analyses needed to answer the question by Week 9 (20 Oct; 5% of course grade), and present their preliminary results in Week 15 (28/30 Nov, 10% of course grade).
+Final projects will take the form of a poster, due in the poster session at the end of the course (week of 11 Dec, date TBD) and comprising 25% of your course grade.